 As I already said above, the app isn’t freeware, though the demo version does allow you to remove files with 500MB or less in size.
 Otherwise, you’ll need to get a serial key to activate the full version in order to access all its features.

 The only way to get an active code is to purchase Gemini 2 from MacPaw Store (Update: now you can also get Gemini 2 from Setapp, I think it’s a wiser option because you also get dozens of other paid apps for the same price.
 Read our Setapp review to learn more).

 Prices vary depending on the number of Mac machines you want to use the app.
 Its pricing structure is as follows (based on US Dollars):

 - License for 2 Macs: $29.95

 Alternatives to MacPaw Gemini

-There are many duplicate finder or cleaner software programs for Windows PCs (some are totally free), but only a few for Macs.
+There are many duplicate finders or cleaner software for Windows PCs (some are totally free), but only a few for Macs.
 In case Gemini 2 isn’t your best option, here are some other options for your consideration.

 iTunes “Duplicate Remover” feature: click File > Library > Show Duplicated Items and you’ll find it.
 Lucy Hattersley from MacWorld has a detailed tutorial on how to use this.